barebox/barebox/Documentation/user/bootchooser.rst

 booted successfully on its own.

-In case only the booted system itself knows when it is in a good state, it can report this to the bootchooser from Linux userspace using the *barebox-state* tool from the dt-utils_ package.::
+In case only the booted system itself knows when it is in a good state, it can report this to bootchooser from Linux userspace using the *barebox-state* tool from the dt-utils_ package.::

   barebox-state [-n <state variable set>] -s [<prefix>.]<target>.remaining_attempts=<reset-value>